Israel entry requirements for Kenya passport holders

 May be checked

-Kenyan passport holders need a visa to enter Israel in 2026.
-You must apply online before you travel — there is no visa-on-arrival option.
-Plan ahead: processing can take a few weeks.
+Kenyan passport holders need a visa to enter Israel.
+You must apply at an Israeli embassy or consulate before traveling—there is no visa-on-arrival or eVisa option for Kenyan citizens.
+Plan ahead, as the process involves an in-person or paper application and can take a couple of weeks.

 Entry requirements